rkiesi/Tibco-Mashery-V3-Scripts/readme.md

 For details on how to register an TIBCO Cloud API-Management (Mashery) managed API manually via the Web-UI you can find a short how-to guide at [How to create an API in TIBCO Mashery](https://rsdigitech.com/posts/how-to-create-an-api-in-tibco-mashery).
 For more details please consult the product documentation and use the online product training or TIBCO's Youtube ressources.

+There are also examples available to use the Mashery v3 API from TIBCO's lightweight integration tooling Flogo.
+Especially the token handling in Flogo context needs some know how.
+A GoLang implementation of a suitable Flogo Plugin is freely available at [Flogo Mash Token](https://github.com/project-flogo/tibco-contrib/tree/master/activity/mashtoken).

 ## Prerequisites

 All scripts are built for Linux systems.
 At least WSL2 (Ubuntu) or plain Linux system is needed.
 A headless server system is sufficient (no GUI applications).